 What is this medicine?

 VENETOCLAX (ven et oh klax) is a medicine that targets proteins in cancer cells and stops the cancer cells from growing.
-It is used to treat chronic lymphocytic leukemia and small lymphocytic lymphoma.
+It is used to treat chronic lymphocytic leukemia, small lymphocytic lymphoma, and acute myelogenous leukemia.

 How should I use this medicine?

 Take this medicine by mouth with food and a glass of water.
 Follow the directions on the prescription label.
 Do not cut, crush, or chew this medicine.
 Do not take with grapefruit juice or eat Seville oranges or starfruit.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 What side effects may I notice from receiving this medicine?